AdobeDocs/analytics-platform.en/help/data-views/component-settings/overview.md

 ---
 # Component settings

-The following information describes c settings that a data view component uses.
+The following information describes the settings that a data view component uses.

 ![Component settings described in this section](../assets/component-settings.png)